damirpolat/minizinc-gsoc-r/README.md

 For R interface I want to use OOP principles and create objects that describe a model.
 This will be more intuitive for R programmers since this way they don’t need to know Minizinc syntax, as I think most R programmers won’t.
 The drawback for this approach is then interfacing minizinc language with R objects.
 I’ll have to do tons of parsing.

 ## Hard
+Only works for binary constraints (for now).
 See package examples.

+### Note
+The work is still in progress.
+I haven't implemented all features that I want to see before submitting this to Google Summer of Code.